OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 Defence Class (a.k.a.
 Defense) and Difficulty Class (a.k.a.
 Difficulty) are synonymous; both provide the required target number for all action checks.
 The gamemaster has three methods for determining DC.

 ***Attacks.*** Used for attacks where an opposition can defend.
-The target number for the attack action is provided by an opponent's defense class.
+An opponent's defense class provides the target number for the attack action.

 > DC = The Defense Class of an opponent.

 ***Contests.*** Used for actions that directly conflict with an opposing action.
-The target number for the action check is provided by an opposed action check rolled by the gamemaster.
+An opposed action check rolled by the gamemaster provides the target number for the action check.

 > DC = An Opposed Check rolled by the gamemaster.

-***Proficiency.*** Used for actions involving the use of an `ability, skill, device, or tool proficiency`.
-The target number is simply a level of difficulty assigned by the gamemaster.
+***Proficiency.*** Used for actions involving an `ability, skill, device, or tool proficiency`.
+A level of difficulty assigned by the gamemaster provides the target number for the action check.

 > DC = A Difficulty Class assigned by the gamemaster.